Italian torpedo boat Lince: Service history

-In January 1941 Lince, in company with Lupo, attacked British convoy AN14, en route to Piraeus.
+In January 1941 Lince, in company with Lupo, conducted the Attack on Convoy AN 14, en route to Piraeus.
 Despite the escort of three destroyers Lince was able to distract them while Lupo torpedoed the tanker Desmoulea, which was disabled for the rest of the war.
-Italian official sources, however, reported that the ship that assisted Lupo in the attack was actually the torpedo boat Libra.
+Italian official sources, reported that the ship that assisted Lupo in the attack was actually the torpedo boat Libra.